Discover the Kansai Region: 7-Day Itinerary in Kyoto, Osaka, Nara and Kobe

 Shodoshima Island

 Shodoshima is another island in the Seto Inland sea.
 It is well-known for olive plantations, soy sauce production, and somen noodles.
-There are amazing white sand beaches, Olive Park, and a local small village.
+There are amazing white sand beaches, Olive Park, and a small village with a pleasant local vibe.
 The most famous place is Angel Road, a sandbank that appears only twice a day due to the tide.
 If you like to relax in the beautiful ocean landscape, you should go here.

 This tour includes a ferry ride from Kobe to Shodoshima and a private taxi to take around the island.
 The English guide is not available but the driver will communicate with you with a language translator.